Card draw simulator

 So originally before Charisma was confirmed, I had a detailed analysis on why Bodyguard was better than Logan for this specific approach of capitalizing on AoOs.
 But then Charisma was revealed, and none of that matters now!

-For me attacking during AoOs is easily one of the best ways to run Daniela, especially as the Sledgehammer only does 1 damage to another investigator if you draw and especially as Logan can be run alongside Bodyguard to make Sledgehammer's fight ability hit at a 6.
-I think Aleksey and Logan with Meat Cleaver is also a nice option, but that can't handle AoOs so I still like this more.
+For me attacking during AoOs is easily one of the best ways to run Daniela, as she has enough to pull off unboosted +1 damage attacks from the Sledgehammer (especially with Logan in play for an effect 6 score before boosting).
+I think Aleksey and Logan with Meat Cleaver is also a nice option, but that can't soak other investigator AoOs so I still like this more.
 The only noticeable card missing here is Scrape By - if you have enough XP replace Lesson Learned with this (but cards which enhance your support role are the priority).

 New starter deck additions: On the Brink becomes Indomitable instead - which is an insane 4 boost for doing what this deck is designed to do!
 Upgraded Vicious Blow is taken for more damage.
 Bounty replaces Unexpected Courage for more resource economy.
 I'd be inclined to swap one Meat Cleaver and one "Look what I found!" for two On the Beat (the latter, while very nice, is more situational than On the Beat or Lesson Learned/Scrape By - and you're still keeping one copy in any case).